Meridian

 The broader bilateral conversations have stalled.
 The narrower technical tracks are where the visible progress is happening.

-The broader bilateral conversation will, at some point, need to recover the ability to produce its own deliverables.
-The narrower tracks can carry only so much of the relationship before the absence of a higher-level framing becomes a constraint on what the technical work can achieve.
-Practitioners said the next several quarters of higher-level diplomatic engagement will be informative about whether the broader frame can be reactivated or whether the technical tracks will have to continue carrying the relationship on their own.
+At some point, the broader conversation must start delivering its own results again.
+The narrow tracks can only carry so much of the relationship before the lack of higher-level framing becomes a ceiling for what the technical work can achieve.
+Senior diplomatic engagement over the next several quarters will reveal whether the broader framework can be revived or if the technical tracks continue to shoulder the relationship alone.

 The daily digest